paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-053-miscellaneous-rights-and-benefits.md

   (B) the producer to rebate to the Secretary amounts equal to agreed portions of the amounts paid by the Secretary for the procurement of that particular brand of food for the program.

-(2) The Secretary of Defense shall use competitive procedures under chapter 137 of this title to enter into contracts under this subsection.
+(2) The Secretary of Defense shall use competitive procedures under chapter 137 11 See References in Text note below. of this title to enter into contracts under this subsection.

 (3) The period covered by a contract entered into under this subsection, including any period of extension of the contract by modification of the contract, exercise of an option, or other cause, may not exceed three years.
 No such contract may be extended by a modification of the contract, by exercise of an option, or by any other means.
 Nothing in this paragraph prohibits a contractor under a contract entered into under this subsection for any year from submitting an offer for, and being awarded, a contract that is to be entered into under this subsection for a successive year.